Stucco Defect Claims in Austin

 - Poor and even dangerous structural integrity

 The accumulation of water and moisture is almost unavoidable in homes and other construction.
 However, stucco is different than wood and brick due to its propensity to retain water.

-When working on stucco homes and businesses, the biggest priority for construction crews and contractors is to protect them from water damage and water retention.
-To accomplish that, they must cover building frames in special primers or moisture barrier wraps.
-Those barriers must be effective at protecting frames from rain water while also allowing water vapor to evaporate and escape from walls and other interior structural elements.
+When working on stucco homes and businesses, the biggest priority for construction crews and contractors is protecting them from water damage and retention.
+They must cover building frames in special primers, or moisture barrier wraps to accomplish that.
+Those barriers must protect structures from rainwater while allowing water vapor to evaporate and escape from walls and other interior structural elements.

 Unfortunately, builders don’t always take this problem into account.
 When a proper moisture management system isn’t installed, water can accumulate, leading to cracks and leaks.
 Over time, those cracks and leaks encourage the accumulation of even more moisture, leading to serious mold growth, rotting wood, and even structural failures.